alia521/strawpoll-bot/README.md

 - Voting in strawpoll.com (only works for strawpoll.me for now);
 - If you wan't anything you can request it :)

-Download this repository
-Open a command prompt inside the folder
-Enter npm install
-Rename config.json.example to config.json and adjust it (See below) Add accounts using the Database Manager
-Run node index.js

 ## How to use it: